phoenixmcknight/ios-optionals-lab/README.md

  myDouble = 12
 }
 ```
+var myDouble: Double?
+let doubleTwo: Double = 5
+if myDouble == nil {
+print("nil")
+} else {
+print(myDouble!*doubleTwo)
+}

 ## Question 11

 Determine if the variable contains a Boolean or nil value.
-If nil set the variable to false, else keep it true.
+If nil, set the variable to false, else keep it true.

 ```swift
 var isTheGreatest: Bool?